Bayer: Overview

 introduced a pregnancy test, Primodos, that consisted of two pills that contained norethisterone (as acetate) and ethinylestradiol.
 It detected pregnancy by inducing menstruation in women who were not pregnant; the presence or absence of menstrual bleeding was then used to determine whether the user was pregnant.
 The test became the subject of controversy when it was blamed for birth defects, and it was withdrawn from the market in the mid-1970s.
 Litigation in the 1980s ended inconclusively.
 A review of the matter by the Medicines and Healthcare products Regulatory Agency in 2014 assessed the studies performed to date and found the evidence for adverse effects to be inconclusive.

 Bayer has owned Alka-Seltzer since 1978.

-In 1978, Bayer purchased Miles Laboratories and its subsidiaries Miles Canada and Cutter Laboratories, acquiring along with them a variety of product lines including Alka-Seltzer, Flintstones vitamins and One-A-Day vitamins, and Cutter insect repellent.
+In 1978, Bayer purchased Miles Laboratories and its subsidiaries Miles Canada and Cutter Laboratories, including product lines Alka-Seltzer, Flintstones Chewable Vitamins and One-A-Day vitamins, as well as Cutter insect repellent, and Cutter's Factor VIII business.

-Along with the purchase of Cutter, Bayer acquired Cutter's Factor VIII business.
 Factor VIII, a clotting agent used to treat hemophilia, was produced, at the time, by processing donated blood.
 In the early days of the AIDS epidemic, people with hemophilia were found to have higher rates of AIDS, and by 1983 the CDC had identified contaminated blood products as a source of infection.
 According to the New York Times, this was "one of the worst drug-related medical disasters in history".
 Companies, including Bayer, developed new ways to treat donated blood with heat to decontaminate it, and these new products were introduced early in 1984.
 In 1997, Bayer and the other three makers of such blood products agreed to pay $660 million to settle cases on behalf of more than 6,000 hemophiliacs infected in United States.
-But in 2003, documents emerged showing that Cutter had continued to sell unheated blood products in markets outside the US until 1985, including in Malaysia, Singapore, Indonesia, Japan and Argentina, to offload a product they were unable to sell in Europe and the US; they also continued manufacturing the unheated product for several months.
+But in 2003, documents emerged showing that Cutter had continued to sell unheated blood products in markets outside the US until 1985, including in Malaysia, Singapore, Indonesia, Japan and Argentina, to offload a product it was unable to sell in Europe and the US; it also continued manufacturing the unheated product for several months.
 Bayer said it did this because some countries were doubtful about the efficacy of the new product.

 Bayer has been involved in other controversies regarding its drug products.
 In the late 1990s it introduced a statin drug, Baycol (cerivastatin), but after 52 deaths were attributed to it, Bayer discontinued it in 2001.
 The side effect was rhabdomyolysis, causing kidney failure, which occurred with a tenfold greater frequency in patients treated with Baycol in comparison to those prescribed alternate medications of the statin class.
 Trasylol (aprotinin), used to control bleeding during major surgery, was withdrawn from the market worldwide in 2007 when reports of increased mortality emerged; it was later re-introduced in Europe but not in the US.